19hours/sg-statutes/Acts/Income Tax Act.md

 ### Concessionary rate of tax for Finance and Treasury Centre

-43G\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 10% or such other concessionary rate shall be levied and paid for each year of assessment upon such income as he may specify of a company derived from —
+43G\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the concessionary rate specified in subsection (1A) is levied and must be paid for each year of assessment upon such income as he may specify of a company derived from —

 (a) the operation of its approved Finance and Treasury Centre in respect of such qualifying activities carried out on its own account as may be prescribed; or